Denoe Leedy

 He performed as a concert pianist, both in recital and with orchestra in his early years.
 Among the orchestras with whom he performed were the Baltimore Symphony and the Cleveland Orchestra.
 Leedy performed in recital frequently in Boston on concert series' presented by Boston impresario Aaron Richmond.
 In November 1925 Leedy gave the Boston premieres of Aaron Copland's Passacaglia and Igor Stravinsky's Sonate at New England Conservatory's Jordan Hall.

 Mr. Leedy was Chairman of the Department of Music at Mount Holyoke College from 1937 to 1958 and Professor of Music there from 1937 to 1964.
-He also taught at the Beaver Country Day School, Oberlin College and the Cleveland Institute of Music.
+He also taught at the Beaver Country Day School, Oberlin College, the Peabody Institute, and the Cleveland Institute of Music.

 From 1931 to 1937 Leedy was music editor and critic for The Cleveland Press.
-Leedy also published in The Musical Quarterly.